 Motorcycle Safety Tips: Safest Way to Ride a Motorcycle

-According to reports, two-thirds of motorcycle accidents are due to rider error.
+According to motorcycle accident statistics, two-thirds of motorcycle accidents are due to rider error.
 What’s more, 70% of motorcycle accidents involve collisions with other vehicles.
 For these reasons, it’s essential to observe relevant motorcycle safety tips.

 This article will examine the safety measures to observe before and during the ride.
 We’ll also look at how you can safely ride a motorcycle in bad weather.
 But first, let’s begin with the benefits of riding a motorcycle safely.